 Contradictions / open disagreements

 The h < 0.3 dominance threshold is derived from a symmetric fitness model that assumes complete recombination suppression within the inversion.
 Under asymmetric selection coefficients or partial recombination suppression, the boundary between fixation and stable polymorphism could shift substantially or disappear altogether.
-Broader parameter exploration is needed before this threshold can be treated as a robust empirical prediction.
+Broader parameter exploration is needed before this threshold can be treated as a generalizable empirical prediction.

 Tealc’s citation-neighborhood suggestions